Templates and Workbooks to Reference:

 How to Write Your Value Proposition - This tool will aid in crafting your unique Value Proposition.

-LinkedIn – This information will help you navigate the social networking website for people in professional occupations.
+LinkedIn and Networking – This information will help you navigate the social networking website for people in professional occupations as well as provide you with the best information to make the most out of networking.

 Cover Letter and References page: